 Burn More Calories

-Working big muscles requires a lot of energy, which translates into higher metabolic rates and fat burning.
+Working big muscles like the quads with exercise requires a lot of energy, increasing metabolism and burning fat.
 By building more muscle, you burn more calories.

 Keeping your legs strong, not only keeps your legs healthy but your body as a whole.
 Poorly conditioned leg muscles can lead to tight muscles and joints, muscle imbalances, lack of mobility, poor stability, low back pain, and injuries.

 There are different techniques that can help you gain more muscle growth, develop big quads and build better upper leg strength in the long term.
 For bigger gains, apply diversity to your routine by using the following techniques at different times.